 The second term in (2.35) depends on the tilt of the coordinate surface and introduces a truncation error that is not present in a z-model.
-In the special case of a $\sigma$ -coordinate (i.e. a depth-normalised coordinate system $\sigma = z/H$ ), Haney [1991] and Beckmann and Haidvogel [1993] have given estimates of the magnitude of this truncation error.
+In the special case of a $\sigma$ -coordinate (i.e. a depth-normalised coordinate system $\sigma = z/H$ ), ? and ? have given estimates of the magnitude of this truncation error.
 It depends on topographic slope, stratification, horizontal and vertical resolution, the equation of state, and the finite difference scheme.
 This error limits the possible topographic slopes that a model can handle at a given horizontal and vertical resolution.
 This is a severe restriction for large-scale applications using realistic bottom topography.
 The large-scale slopes require high horizontal resolution, and the computational cost becomes prohibitive.
-This problem can be at least partially overcome by mixing s-coordinate and step-like representation of bottom topography [Gerdes 1993a;b, Madec et al. 1996].
+This problem can be at least partially overcome by mixing s-coordinate and step-like representation of bottom topography [???].
 However, the definition of the model domain vertical coordinate becomes then a non-trivial thing for a realistic bottom topography: a envelope topography is defined in s-coordinate on which a full or partial step bottom topography is then applied in order to adjust the model depth to the observed one (see §4.3.

 For numerical reasons a minimum of diffusion is required along the coordinate surfaces of any finite difference model.
 It causes spurious diapycnal mixing when coordinate surfaces do not coincide with isoneutral surfaces.
 This is the case for a z-model as well as for a s-model.
 However, density varies more strongly on s-surfaces than on horizontal surfaces in regions of large topographic slopes, implying larger diapycnal diffusion in a s-model than in a z-model.
 Whereas such a diapycnal diffusion in a z-model tends to weaken horizontal density (pressure) gradients and thus the horizontal circulation, it usually reinforces these gradients in a s-model, creating spurious circulation.
 For example, imagine an isolated bump of topography in an ocean at rest with a horizontally uniform stratification.
 Spurious diffusion along s-surfaces will induce a bump of isoneutral surfaces over the topography, and thus will generate there a baroclinic eddy.
 In contrast, the ocean will stay at rest in a z-model.
-As for the truncation error, the problem can be reduced by introducing the terrain-following coordinate below the strongly stratified portion of the water column (i.e. the main thermocline) [Madec et al. 1996].
+As for the truncation error, the problem can be reduced by introducing the terrain-following coordinate below the strongly stratified portion of the water column (i.e. the main thermocline) [?].
 An alternate solution consists of rotating the lateral diffusive tensor to geopotential or to isoneutral surfaces (see §2.5.2.
 Unfortunately, the slope of isoneutral surfaces relative to the s-surfaces can very large, strongly exceeding the stability limit of such a operator when it is discretized (see Chapter 9).

-The s-coordinates introduced here [Lott et al. 1990, Madec et al. 1996] differ mainly in two aspects from similar models: it allows a representation of bottom topography with mixed full or partial step-like/terrain following topography; It also offers a completely general transformation, s = s(i, j, z) for the vertical coordinate.
+The s-coordinates introduced here [??] differ mainly in two aspects from similar models: it allows a representation of bottom topography with mixed full or partial step-like/terrain following topography; It also offers a completely general transformation, s = s(i,j,z) for the vertical coordinate.